gregphillips03/dsci401/README.md

 + Instead, error metrics give you a good indication that you've built a model that's solid, and can be put to use.
 It's still the job of the scientist to verify that the model is actually valid.

-	+ For instance, in our case it's bad enough if the classifier predicts that a record is an AECOM Employee and they're actuall not.
+	+ For instance, in our case it's bad enough if the classifier predicts that a record is an AECOM Employee and they're actually not.
 Our rates will take a hit (as we're including records we don't need to), but we're not missing anything that we should be including.

 	+ But it's worse if my classifier predicts that a record is a Contractor when they are, in fact, an AECOM Employee.
 Here, we'd be missing out on data, and undereporting.

 + Plus we can't forget the old adage <i>garbage in, garbage out</i>.
-Our model is only every going to perform as well as the data it's fed.
+Our model is only ever going to perform as well as the data it's fed.

 + Random forest looks to hands-down be the winner, but let's make sure.
 In the Safety realm, there's no room for error.